rblades/dhworkbook_master/docs/module-2/Exercises.md

 6. Let's convert the first file to tiff with imagemagick's convert command: `$ convert -density 300 pg_0001.pdf -depth 8 -strip -background white -alpha off file.tiff` You want a high density image, which is what the -density and the -depth flags do; the rest of the command formats the image in a way that Tesseract expects to encounter text.
 This command might take a while.
 Just wait, be patient.
 7. Extract text! `$ tesseract file.tiff output.txt` This might also take some time.

-Download the output.txt file with the DHBox filemanager.
+Download the output.txt file to your own machine via DHBox's filemanager.
 Open the file with a text editor (there might be a lot of white space at the start of the file, fyi).
 Grab the txt file created by the Provincial Archives.
 Is yours better or worse than theirs?
 Look up the [Tesseract wiki](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage).
 What other options could you use with the tesseract command to improve the results?
-For future reference, here are two guides to automating bulk OCR (multiple files) with tesseract: [Peirson's](https://diging.atlassian.net/wiki/display/DCH/Tutorial%3A+Text+Extraction+and+OCR+with+Tesseract+and+ImageMagick), [Schmidt's](http://benschmidt.org/dighist13/?page_id=129).
+When you decide to download Tesseract to you own computer, use the following two guides to automating bulk OCR (multiple files) with tesseract: [Peirson's](https://diging.atlassian.net/wiki/display/DCH/Tutorial%3A+Text+Extraction+and+OCR+with+Tesseract+and+ImageMagick), [Schmidt's](http://benschmidt.org/dighist13/?page_id=129).